 What Phlebotomy Technicians Do

-CTI’s Phlebotomy Technician program has obtained program approval from:
+CTI’s Phlebotomy Technician program has obtained the license to operate from:

 - Ventura County Medical Association